 Stop in Lunenburg – a UNESCO World Heritage Site

-We stopped in Lunenburg for the night; a picture perfect little fishing village on the South Shore.
-It’s a 260 year old town with a huge fishing history.
+We stopped in Lunenburg for the night; a picture-perfect little fishing village on the South Shore.
+It’s a 260-year-old town with a huge fishing history.
 When we woke up the next day it was pouring rain, but we didn’t let that stop us!
 We still went to see the Fisheries Museum and we also watched the Dory races – a local treat!

-Lunenburg also is UNESCO World Heritage site!
+Lunenburg also is a UNESCO World Heritage site!
 Old Town Lunenburg is the best surviving example of a planned British colonial settlement in North America.
 Established in 1753, it has retained its original layout and overall appearance, based on a rectangular grid pattern drawn up in the home country.